thunderbird/webext-docs/composeAction.rst

 .. api-section-annotation-hack::

-Sets the title of the composeAction.
+Sets the title of the composeAction button.
+Is used as tooltip and as the label.

 .. api-header::
    :label: Parameters